 • Garlic – use fresh garlic for the best flavor.

 • Fresh Chives – for garnish, if desired!
 You can also use other fresh herbs if you like.
-I love this with rosemary or thyme too.
+Rosemary and thyme are great options.

-First, preheat the broiler.
-Prep the pork chops by patting them dry, cutting hash marks, then seasoning generously with salt and pepper.
+• First, preheat the broiler.
+Prep the pork chops by patting them dry with a paper towel, cutting hash marks, then seasoning generously with salt and pepper.

-Heat butter in a large skillet until melted, then add in the pork chops.
+• Heat butter on medium-high heat in a large skillet until melted, then add in the pork chops.
 Brown for 2-4 minutes until a golden crust has formed.
 Flip, sprinkle garlic on top and cook for an additional 2-4 minutes.

 Quick Thick-Cut Pan Seared Pork Chops | Kita Roberts GirlCarnivore.com